Denveous/TalonLite/README.md

 Simple utility to debloat Windows in just a few clicks.

-* Added option to skip browser select.
++ Added option to skip browser select.
++ Added close button to defender check screen.
++ Added credit for the original background creator.
++ TalonX now selects _High Performance_ power profile.
+- Removed watermarking from Background. _(Only for the sake of minimalism, credits still remain to creator of Talon & RecklessThor4.)_
 * Modified to run without an internet connection.

 > [!CAUTION]